sw1sh/QuantumPotatoChips/typst/main.typ

 This factorization allows us to decouple the probability 4-vector in a 3-simplex into two lower-dimensional disjoint distributions in 1-simplices.
 Consequently, the probability space for quantum potato chip can be viewed as the product of two independent subspaces, each governed by their respective probability distributions.
 //This construction reflects the disjoint nature of the probability distributions for quantum potato chip, and highlights the independence between the two subspaces.
 In practical terms, the system exhibits a decoupling of correlations between the disjoint subspaces, which simplifies the analysis and allows us to treat each subspace independently.

+// == Inference?

+// The basis in @eq:qbism allows not just to view states as probability vectors, but also operators and arbitrary quantum channels as quasi-stochastic processes.

 == Quasi-Probability Bases
+quasi and relation to experiment?

 Historically, the phase-space representation of quantum states, such those in bases of Wootters @Wootters1986-cq and Feynman @Feynman1987-vj, involves quasi-probability distributions.
 These representations allow for the treatment of quantum states in a manner similar to classical statistical distributions, but with key distinctions, such as the possibility of negative values.
 For example, Wootters basis is given by:

 #eqcode($